apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - kubelet is a service (not a pod) because It is going to initialize all other pods using CRI --> containerd
 - The component that checks for taints is kube-scheduler
 - In a multi-container situation in a pod to get a list of all of conatiners you can ` $ kubectl get pod <POD-NAME>  -ojsonpath='{.spec.containers[*].namen }' `
+- in probes, default value for ` initialDelaySeconds, periodSecond & failureThreshold is 3 seconds `

 ## Directories
 ### Kube Config